tuupola/slim-basic-auth/README.md

 ]));
 ```

-### Passthrough
+### Ignore

-With optional `passthrough` parameter you can make exceptions to `path` parameter.
+With optional `ignore` parameter you can make exceptions to `path` parameter.
 In the example below everything starting with `/api` and `/admin`  will be authenticated with the exception of `/api/token` and `/admin/ping` which will not be authenticated.

 ``` php
 $app = new \Slim\App;